English Teacher Training Prague

 About the Prague Training Centre

-The training centre in Prague is the foremost teacher training school in the country.
-They offer a number of courses including The Cambridge CELTA and Delta a young learner certificate and one in teaching business English - and our teacher training centre is of the primary locations for teacher training and teacher development in the country.
+The training centre in Prague offer a number of courses including The Cambridge CELTA and Delta a young learner certificate and one in teaching business English - and our teacher training centre is of the primary locations for teacher training and teacher development in the country.

-The main school in Prague 4 is surrounded on all sides by a garden with trees and benches.
-It is a five-minute walk from a metro station Budějovická, which is just 10 minutes from the city centre.
+The main school in Prague is surrounded on all sides by a garden with trees and benches.
+It is a five-minute walk from a metro station Budějovická, which is just 10 minutes metro ride from the city centre.